-We have a Nominating and Corporate Governance Committee consisting of Ann D. Rhoads, who has been determined to be an independent director, David C. Paul, our CEO, and David M. Demski, our President and COO.
+We have a Nominating and Corporate Governance Committee consisting of James Tobin and Ann D. Rhoads, each of whom has been determined to be an independent director, David C. Paul, our CEO, and David M. Demski, our President, Emerging Technologies.
 The Nominating and Corporate Governance Committee is responsible for, among other things: